 Garbage trucks usually weigh tens of thousands of pounds and can be more than 30 feet long.
 On cramped city streets, these mammoth vehicles can be a danger to anyone and anything around them as they attempt to maneuver through traffic.
 Because these trucks often have large blind spots and long stopping distances, the odds of an accident are greater than with most other types of vehicles.
 Factor in the potential for human error, and those odds only increase.
 But what do you do if you or a loved one have been involved in an accident involving a trash truck?

 There are a number of specific steps you should take as soon as the accident occurs, and the process for filing the lawsuit can be lengthy.
-Luckily, the lawyers at The Reiff Law Firm have extensive experience dealing with all manner of personal injury lawsuits, including those involving garbage truck accidents.
+Luckily, the Philadelphia garbage truck accident lawyers at The Reiff Law Firm have extensive experience dealing with all manner of personal injury lawsuits, including those involving garbage truck accidents.
 We can put our knowledge to work to get you the maximum compensation for your injuries or losses.
 Contact us today at (215) 987-2167.

-Accidents involving large vehicles like garbage trucks can lead to severe injuries and the near-total destruction of valuable property.
+Accidents involving large vehicles like garbage trucks in Philadelphia can lead to severe injuries and the near-total destruction of valuable property.
 If you find yourself involved in such an accident, you should first and foremost seek medical attention for your injuries.
 Keep in mind that these incidents can cause a rush of adrenaline in your system, causing you to feel little to no pain even with severe injuries.
 Take some time to check yourself over.

 If you’re physically able, try to gather as much information as you can about all drivers, passengers, and witnesses involved in the incident.
 Concentrate on details such as their name, address, telephone number, date of birth, driver’s license number, and insurance company information.
 Record the name and badge number of any law enforcement officer who responds to the scene and ask them when and where you can get a copy of the accident report.
 Take photos of the area, if possible, and note any observations about traffic or weather conditions that may have played a role.